Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/3QuickStartInstructions.md

   ![Boot Mode Switch](Images/3_vck190sw1.png)

-## VCK190 System Controller Settings
+### VCK190 System Controller Settings

-The VCK190 includes an on-board system controller that assists with the Versal ACAP power sequencing management.
+The VCK190 includes an on-board system controller that assists with the Versal Adaptive SoC power sequencing management.
 Ensure the following are set for the Zynq UltraScale+ system controller:

 * Set the SW11[1:4] = (ON, OFF, OFF, OFF) to set the Zynq Ultrascale+ System Controller to the SD1 LS (3.0) boot mode PS_MODE[0:3]=0111.